tmotl/Repetier-Firmware/README.md

 [S] specifies the learning rate of M3900
 S= {100}
-the Matrix will reloaded from the EEPROM at the begin of the scan.
+the Matrix will be reloaded from the EEPROM at the begin of the scan.
 S= {0..99}
 the Matrix in RAM will be adjusted by 0% to 99% of the messured Offset.
 This is a great feature for multiple little corrections, in case you would not want to start allover or you cannot trust your first values 100% (you want to sum up corrections from different scanning-locations).